alephium/alephium-miner-getting-started/README.md

-Alephium Miner Setup
+Getting startred with Alephium Miner
 ====

-This repository contains all the material needed to start [mining](https://wiki.alephium.org/GPU-Miner-Guide.html) on [Alephium blockchain](https://alephium.org).
-But it is not a production setup, *use it at your own risks*!
+This repository contains all the material needed to start [mining](https://wiki.alephium.org/GPU-Miner-Guide.html) on [Alephium blockchain](https://alephium.org). ⚠️⚠️⚠️ But please keep in mind this is not a production setup, *use it at your own risks*!

 It is based on [docker](https://www.docker.com/), [docker-compose](https://docs.docker.com/compose/) and [ubuntu linux version 20.04](https://ubuntu.com/), and works out of the box with this setup.